livingdocsIO/documentation/content/guides/search/publication-index.md

 ### Server Feature

 To query publications you can also use the `searchPublications` method on the `li-public-api` feature.
 In this case you provide an object containing query parameters very similar to those listed above, but you will always need to provide a `projectId` value.
+More info can be found [here]({{< ref "/customising/server/server-api/public-api" >}})

 ```js
 module.exports = function (feature, server) {